brunopaulon2021/brunopaulon2021/README.md

-## Olá, Eu sou Bruno Paulon
+## Hi, I'm Bruno Paulon

-- 🔎  Buscando Vaga para Programador Web.
+- 🔎 Seeking Job for Web Developer.
-- 📚  Atualmente estudando TypesScript e ReactJS.
+- Since I was very young, I've been passionate about website and app layouts, I believe that we all look for the perfect designer in various aspects of life, and our differences make us beautiful, my goal is to become a FullStack DEV.
 <hr>
 <div>
   <a href="https://github.com/brunopaulon2021">